Socket.IO Engine

 - emit:

-Emit an event and validate an acknowledgement:
+Emit an event and validate a response

 config:

-target: "https://socketio.test/"
+target: 'https://socketio.test/'

 phases: